Novros/CodeTeX/README.md

     Another text
     ...

-Then tag \beginCodeBlock and tag \emdCodeBlock must be defined in settings.properties file.
+Then the tag \beginCodeBlock and tag \emdCodeBlock must be defined in settings.properties file.
 Another example is in *test/test.tex* file.

+**HINT:**
+If you want to have option to compile input TeX file without this program add to begin program:

+  \def\codetexLangauge #1 { }
+  % And here must be definition of \beginCodeBlock and \endCodeBlock, which must be declare as verbatim block.

 ## Settings
 CodeTeX has three settings and two for each language.
 If you want to see them, see **src/main/resources/settings**.